patryk-makarewicz/content/README.md

 # General info

-This is service content app.
+This is an application in which I fetch data from the api using React Query and render in ten content tab.
 <br />

 ## What's inside?